Instrumental Events Information (Solos/Duos)

 MUSIC COPY FOR ADJUDICATOR

 ALL competitors in instrumental sections are required to submit a copy of their music for the adjudicator.
-A full score must be provided, preferably with bars numbered.
-This music is to be handed in at the Registration Desk on arrival at the hall - OR uploaded as a PDF file at preregistration.
+A full score must be provided.
+This music is to be handed in at the Registration Desk on arrival at the hall - OR uploaded as a PDF file - see COMPETITOR MATERIALS UPLOAD INFORMATION.
 Photocopies may be submitted but will not be returned after the event.
 Original music may be submitted - and should be picked up from the front desk , together with adjudication report, after the completion of the event.
 Digital copies must be destroyed on both the entrant's computer and the eisteddfod computer.